fleschutz/PowerShell/Docs/turn-volume-on.md

 ## turn-volume-on.ps1 - Turns the volume on

-This script unmutes the audio output.
+This PowerShell script unmutes the audio output.

 ## Parameters
 ```powershell